ejbolts/AnguChat/README.md

 - **AdminDashboardComponent**:
   - Exclusive to admin users.
 This component offers functionalities like user management, group/channel management, and other administrative tasks.
   - Example: An admin logs into their dashboard.
 They see a list of users and decide to promote one to the role of group admin.
 They also create a new group and add channels to it.

-## Interaction between Client and Server

-The interaction between the client (front-end) and the server (back-end) can be outlined by observing the flow of data and the methods that act as bridges between them.
-Here’s a detailed examination of this interaction:

-### Client-Side:

-The client-side application, built using Angular, consists of various components representing different parts of the user interface.
-Each component fetches, displays, and sends data to the server via the services defined (like `UserService` and `ChatService`).

-### Server-Side:

-The server-side application, typically built with Express.js, hosts endpoints (routes) that handle incoming requests, interact with databases, manage global variables, and send back appropriate responses.

----

-### Flow of Interaction:

-#### 1. User Registration:

-- **Client**: The registration component collects user details.
-- **Server**: On form submission, a `POST` request is made to `/register`.
-The server saves the user data into the database.
-- **Global Variables**: None affected.
-- **Display Update**: The client may redirect the user to the login page with a success message or display an error based on the server's response.

-#### 2. User Login:

-- **Client**: The login component collects the username and password.
-- **Server**: On form submission, a `POST` request is made to `/login`.
-The server validates the user credentials.
-- **Global Variables**: A session variable to update an indicate the logged-in state of a user.
-- **Display Update**: The client may redirect the user to the main chat interface or display a login error.

-#### 3. Fetch All Users:

-- **Client**: An admin component might request a list of all users.
-- **Server**: On component load, a `GET` request to `/login` fetches all users.
-- **Global Variables**: None affected directly.
-- **Display Update**: The client displays a list/table of all users.

-#### 4. Create Group:

-- **Client**: A group management component collects the name of the new group.
-- **Server**: On form submission, a `POST` request is made to `/group/create`.
-The server creates a new group and associates it with the creating user.
-- **Display Update**: The client updates the list of groups or navigates the user to the newly created group.

-#### 5. Sending/Receiving Chat Messages:

-- **Client**: The chat component allows users to type and send messages.
-- **Server**: Using sockets, when a message is sent, it’s broadcasted to other users in real-time.
-- **Display Update**: The chat component updates in real-time, displaying new messages as they arrive.

----

-### Git Repository Layout:

-The Git repository is structured with two main branches:

-- **main**: This branch contains the production-ready code.
-- **development**: All development and feature work is done on this branch.
-Once a feature or fix is tested and ready, it's merged into the `main` branch.

-**Version Control Approach**:
-- All feature and bugfix work is done on separate branches off the `development` branch.
-- After thorough testing, changes from the development branch are merged into `main` for releases.